Medical Billing Expert Witness in

 Finding the right medical billing expert witness requires care and diligence.
 Once you have found a potential expert witness, ensure that you are assessing these factors:

 1. The Medical Billing Expert Witness understands how Standards are used.
-Standards create health care claims at a specific economic value.
-Valuation can be based on a medical bill compared to Usual Customary and Reasonable (UCR) charges in the community in personal injury and medical malpractice cases or what a provider accepts as payment in full depending on the jurisdiction and legal standard.
+Standards create healthcare claims at a specific economic value.
+Depending on the jurisdiction and legal standard, a valuation can be based on a medical bill compared to Usual, Customary, and Reasonable (UCR) charges in the community in personal injury and medical malpractice cases or what a provider accepts as payment in full.

-2. A medical coding expert witness understands how Standards apply to different types of medical care use different codes.
+2. A medical coding expert witness understands how Standards apply to different types of medical care using different codes.

-3. To clarify, the Expert must possess confidence in providing oral and written testimony.
-Expert reports, depositions, and trial require different skills.
-Depending on the facts being in litigation, this may include the value of medical care.
+3. To clarify, the Expert must be confident in providing oral and written testimony.
+Expert reports, depositions, and trials require different skills.
+Depending on the facts of the litigation, this may include the value of medical care.

-4. If applicable, make certain that your expert witness candidate you found has a solid methodology.
+4. If applicable, ensure that the expert witness candidate you found has a solid methodology.
 The methodology regarding Usual customary and reasonable (UCR) costs is important.
 This starts with an evaluation of the clinical documentation and coding.

 Finding a Medical Billing Expert Witness

-Furthermore, I recommend that you find an expert witness who can discuss both national charges and medical billing charges in the community.
-For example, the use of geographic adjustment factors (GAFs) to opine on market charges.
+Furthermore, I recommend finding an expert witness who can discuss national and medical billing charges in the community.
+For example, using geographic adjustment factors (GAFs) to opine on market charges.
 As a result, collateral source rules in various states may also be a factor.

 Medical Billing Expert Witness Michael Arrigo